 Hey Chad, what’s this clicking in my shoulder?

-Is running good for me?
+Is running good for me? or bad? it’s bad right?

 Along the same lines I am asked, “Is (_________) good for you – (and before I can even clear my throat) It’s bad right?” all true!
 And this is asked as if one question!

 Seriously, fill in the (blank) with anything…gluten, Advil, flip flops, football, sleeping on your stomach, back or shoulder, you name it, I’ve heard it.
-Because I am a sports doc, a health nut, and write about things, I tend to be fairly smart in a lot of health related topics so friends/clients/family and strangers want some advice.
+Because I am a sports doc, a health nut, and write about things, I tend to be fairly smart in a lot of health-related topics so friends/clients/family and strangers want some advice.
 I don’t blame them.
 In fact, I’m happy to offer my humble and possibly educated opinion – But it’s deeper than a quick quip – do you have a minute?

 I’ve said it before and I’ll preach it again, I don’t give simple answers to complex questions.
 I do however have a reason for most of the advice and decisions I make in a day, that’s probably why I am able to write this stuff down.
+That in fact is what makes up the bulk of this podcast – each and every episode.

 The answer to all of these, as most things in life is, “it depends…and here’s why…”